noman-barb/Tweezer_v2/Camera/README.md

 **Purpose**: Monitors RAMdisk for new TIFF files and streams them to Main PC

 - Watches RAMdisk directory for new `.tif`/`.tiff` files
-- Sends images via gRPC to ImageServer on Main PC (10G LAN)
+- Sends images via gRPC to ImageServer on Main PC (Direct Ethernet)
 - Handles network disconnections and reconnection
 - Supports both polling and event-driven (watchdog) modes
 - Can optionally delete images after successful upload